auroralabs-ai/loci-optimize/README.md

 LOCI capabilities for Embedded Systems: optimize the code for the best memory and execution performance

-Improved Performance: Altering algorithms or improving data structures to boost the performance of the software
+Improved Performance: altering algorithms or improving data structures to boost the performance of the software

-Increased Hardware Lifespan: Reduced binary and efficient resource usage results in less system friction and longer hardware lifetime.
+Increased Hardware Lifespan: reduced binary and efficient resource usage results in less system friction and longer hardware lifetime.

 Sustainability: less battery consumption, better device network usage, reduced latency, better-controlled task schedule, and efficient memory management.